boutell/ml-sharp-ez/README.md

+`ml-sharp-ez` helps you take a collection of still images and turn them into "3-D splat" scenes you can explore in VR.

-This package is intended to democratize participation in 2d-3d image conversion research by easing the use of Apple's ml-sharp model, which converts still images into 3d splat files in `.ply` format.
+This package is intended to democratize participation in 2d-3d image conversion research by easing the use of Apple's [ml-sharp model](https://github.com/apple/ml-sharp), which converts still images into 3d splat files in `.ply` format.
 It's pretty cool, but keep in mind you [must still abide by Apple's license for the model](https://github.com/apple/ml-sharp/blob/main/LICENSE_MODEL).

 # Before you install

+* You must have MacOS, Linux, WSL or similar.
+Unfortunately these scripts won't run on vanilla Windows.
-* Make sure you have Python 3.x available as either `python3` or `python`.
+* Make sure you have Python 3.x available as either `python3` or `python` (try `python3 --version` and `python --version`).
-* If you are on Debian, you may need to separately install `venv` support:
+* If you are on Debian Linux and perhaps other distros, you may need to separately install `venv` support:

 ```bash
 # I had to do this on Debian 13